disalechinmay/disalechinmay/README.md

 ### Hi there 👋

+This is my personal account where I tinker around with random stuff 🔭.

+GitHub account that I use at work 💼 👉 https://github.com/disalechinmay-work

 <!--
 **disalechinmay/disalechinmay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.